alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 questions somebody else will answer them for you and your users will get hurt in the process thank you all very much

-[Applause]
-thank you Alex I'm sure and we more than welcome to talk about it afterwards as well we don't have any time for questions I'm afraid we'll see you in five minutes